timibacco/timibacco/README.md

 - 🌱 I’m currently interested in ...Django Framework, Smart Contracts
 - 💞️ I’m looking to collaborate on Django projects and Technical Writings.
 - 📫 How to reach me ... foxxelit9@gmail.com, timibacco@twitter.com.
+- This is a link to my recent articles..https://timibacco.hashnode.dev/

 <!---
 timibacco/timibacco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.